Posted on Sun Feb 10th, 2019 @ 12:04am by

 When he reached the downed ship, the mild current of the pond had partially cleared the silt the crash had stirred up.
 The slider board was indeed still strapped to the back of the cabin so he released it.
 A quick search found only a floating body, and another still strapped underwater to a stretcher secured to the cabin’s side stretcher bunk.

-Dallard pushed the slider out and around to the destroyed cockpit, helped by the floatation foam bumpers it had, to keep a patient above water for just such an emergency.
+Dallard pushed the slider out and around to the destroyed cockpit, helped by the flotation foam bumpers it had to keep a patient above water for just such an emergency.

 “No medpack.
 Sorry.
 But there is a small kit in these if someone hasn’t taken them.”